dopeghoti/SF-Tools/README.md

 # SF-Tools
+## sfcheck.py
-## sfcheck.py - commandline tool to get response time, version, and state of a dedicated server
+A commandline tool to get response time, version, and state of a dedicated server.